Interpersonal relationship: Codependent

-Codependency initially focused on a codependent partner enabling substance abuse, but it has become more broadly defined to describe a dysfunctional relationship with extreme dependence on or preoccupation with another person.
+Codependency initially focused on a codependent partner enabling substance abuse, but it has become more broadly defined to describe a dysfunctional relationship with one or both partners having extreme dependence on or preoccupation with the relationship.
+For example, a narcissist and a sycophant with abandonment issues may create codependency as the narcissist values the flattery from the sycophant and the sycophant values the narcissist's approval.
 There are some who even refer to codependency as an addiction to the relationship.
 The focus of codependents tends to be on the emotional state, behavioral choices, thoughts, and beliefs of another person.
 Often those who are codependent neglect themselves in favor of taking care of others and have difficulty fully developing an identity of their own.

 Narcissistic

 Narcissists focus on themselves and often distance themselves from intimate relationships; the focus of narcissistic interpersonal relationships is to promote one's self-concept.
 Generally, narcissists show less empathy in relationships and view love pragmatically or as a game involving others' emotions.

 Narcissists are usually part of the personality disorder, narcissistic personality disorder (NPD).
 In relationships, they tend to affect the other person as they attempt to use them to enhance their self-esteem.
-Specific types of NPD make a person incapable of having an interpersonal relationship due to them being cunning, envious, and contemptuous.
+Specific types of NPD make a person incapable of having an interpersonal relationship due to their being cunning, envious, and contemptuous.